-Anyways, the filling idea came from my balsamic grilled vegetables and the crust from spaghetti squash quiche with kale and mushrooms.
+The filling idea came from my balsamic grilled vegetables and the crust from spaghetti squash quiche with kale and mushrooms.
 It is not my idea to make a spaghetti squash quiche crust but it is my execution of it.
 It is not as labour intensive as you might think.
 And the slice actually stays the slice.

-Then you make a filling with eggs, cheese and vegetables you got on hand.
+You make a filling with eggs, cheese and vegetables you got on hand.
 This quiche is a perfect fridge clean out recipe.
 I had leftovers of zucchini and bell pepper from making baked chicken with peppers last week and broccolini from another secret project recipe.